250 mL (1 cup) of melted Neilson butter (plus more to grease the madeleine pan)

 Take the madeleines out of the oven and immediately unmold by inverting the pan over a wire rack.
 Let the madeleines cool completely.
 Thoroughly wash the madeleine pan, butter, then fill the cups again to bake the second batch of madeleines.
 Repeat a third time to bake all the madeleines.

-While the madeleines cool, melt the chocolate in a double boiler, whisking from time to time, until the chocolate is completely smooth.
+While the madeleines cool, melt the chocolate and the cream in a double boiler, whisking from time to time, until the chocolate is completely smooth.
 Dip the madeleines in the chocolate, then sprinkle with nuts.
 Return the madeleines to the wire rack until the chocolate sets, then serve.